openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 Conventions
 ***************

-EdX uses MySQL 5.1 relational database system with InnoDb storage engine.
+EdX uses MySQL™ 5.1 relational database system with InnoDb storage engine.

 The following conventions apply to most of the .sql output files.
 The exception is the ``courseware_studentmodule`` table, which is created by a different